Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Get Rid of Rust on Your Hollyhocks

-Wait until after all danger of frost to move your seedlings outdoors.
-They should be planted 18 inches apart to provide good air circulation.
-If you are planting them in rows, space your rows at least 3 feet apart.
+Thin your seedlings to 18 inches apart to provide good air circulation.
+If you are growing them in rows, space your rows at least 3 feet apart.

 © 2014 Caren White